 Road Warriors?
 Enlightened by his trip to the North Pole, Goopy has other voyages planned for fans.
 Much can be learned by exploring unfamiliar lifestyles, opportunities and places.

 Golden Hour?
-It helps to start early in quests for satisfying life missions.
+It helps to start early in quests for life missions.
 With each successful adventure, explorers build stronger foundations.
-Strength comes with new awareness and knowledge.
+Strength comes with awareness and knowledge.

 Victorian Ghost Story

 Are Ghosts Like Santa Claus?
 They may come when no one is watching.
-Every day would be a hoot with these household minions.
+Every day is hoot with these household minions.
 They hold a treasured place for immediate occupancy in the modern world.

 Gather Together?
 Historically, Christmas featured fireside ghost stories.
 To help revive this tradition, here is a brief reading by the author from The Goopy Ghost at Christmas.

 Winter?
-Frigid temperatures and long nights are perfect to gather together.
-Folks won't get goosebumps or act afraid of Christmas Goopy.
+Frigid temperatures and long nights are perfect for warm gatherings.
+Folks won't get goosebumps or act afraid of Goopy.
 However, the dog may be a better performer than the reader.

 GOOPY'S NICE & MESSY